CloudNimble/SimpleMessageBus/README.md

  - Allows multiple handlers to process the same message.
  - Straightforward configuration with Dependency Injection extensions.
  - Can run in the following environments:
-   - Console app (cross platform)
+   - Console app (cross-platform with enhanced Linux support)
    - Windows Service
    - Azure WebJobs (Azure's web app offering)
    - Azure Functions (Azure's "serverless" offering)
+   - Blazor WebAssembly (browser-based client-side processing)

 ### Queues Supported
+**SimpleMessageBus** supports multiple backing queue implementations to meet diverse deployment needs:

+- **Local File System** - Cross-platform file-based queues with enhanced Linux support for on-premise deployments
+- **Azure Storage Queues** - Cloud-based queues with automatic scaling and Azure ecosystem integration
+- **IndexedDb** - Browser-based queues for Blazor WebAssembly applications, enabling client-side message processing
+- **HTTP** - RESTful message transmission for distributed and microservice architectures

-**SimpleMessageBus** currently supports two backing queues: the **local file system**, and **Azure Storage Queues**.
-This allows the Dispatcher to run entirely on-prem with no Azure dependencies, but still get the same durability and reliability through local poison queues and completed event storage.
+This flexibility allows applications to run entirely on-premise with no cloud dependencies, in the cloud with automatic scaling, or in the browser for rich client-side experiences, while maintaining the same durability and reliability guarantees across all deployment scenarios.

 ### Scenarios Supported
 **SimpleMessageBus** was designed to streamline the following scenarios: